BLEPHAROPLASTY (EYELID SURGERY)

 As we age, the muscles beneath the skin grow weak, allowing fat to protrude through and cause bags.
-Lower blepharoplasty corrects this protruding fat, and removes any loose skin.
+Lower blepharoplasty corrects this protruding fat and removes any loose skin.
 Dark circles go hand-in-hand with under-eye bags.
-Fat that has fallen forward can be removed or repositioned right below where the tissue has fallen to reduce dark shadows that are cast on the eye.
+The fat that has fallen forward can be removed or repositioned right below where the tissue has fallen to reduce dark shadows that are cast on the eye.

 In addition to brightening the eye region, eyelid surgery treats a medical condition that has to do with a drooping eyelid, called Ptosis.
 Ptosis is a result of nerve damage or poor muscle tone.
 Blepharoplasty will keep the eyelids from hanging extremely low and will decrease blocked vision.

 Performing upper and lower blepharoplasty in tandem with a browlift (when a saggy browline, hooding, and loose skin are problems) is a sure way to address all of your aging eye concerns.